Chencho34/disney-plus-clone-app/README.md

+# Disney Plus Clone App

-# Project create with React App and Redux
+## Project create with React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.